TJBriggs/portfolio/README.md

 [View Code](/cummins/onboarding-ui)

-This project included to single page applications built with Next.Js.
-One is for their internal fleet managment software and the other is a multi-step onboarding form.
+This basic single page application is a prototype of a multi-step onboarding form.
+The Cummins development team integrated these UI elements into their internal React application.

 #### Project Highlights:

-* xxxxxxxxxxxxxxxx
-* xxxxxxxxxxxxxxxx
-* xxxxxxxxxxxxxxxx
-* xxxxxxxxxxxxxxxx
-* xxxxxxxxxxxxxxxx
+* Single page application built with React.js and Next.js
+* Multi-step form functionality with various form elements
+* Flexible React components with prop handling and defined prop types
+* Custom animations using Framer Motion

 <br>